EdMaxPrime/congestion-pricing-nlp/README.md

 python3 -m venv venv
 source venv/bin/activate
 pip3 install -r requirements.txt
+mkdir venv/nltk_data
 ```

+The last command is for nltk's corpus

 To deactivate the virtual environment, type `deactivate`.
 You can delete the environment with `rm -rf venv`